Lou Johnson (singer): Life and career

 Johnson also recorded the original versions of several other Bacharach and David songs that later proved to be bigger hits for other musicians.
 "Reach Out for Me", "Message to Michael (Kentucky Bluebird)" (originally "A Message to Martha"), and "(There's) Always Something There to Remind Me" were all American hits, also produced by Bacharach and David, for Dionne Warwick.
 Several of his records reached the Cashbox R&B Top 20 including "Always" peaking at No. 12 and "Reach Out" at No. 15.
 In the UK Singles Chart, Johnson's version of "A Message to Martha" was his biggest hit, reaching No. 36 in late 1964, but was outsold by Adam Faith's cover version.

 In 1965, working with the production team of Bill Giant, Bernie Baum and Florence Kaye on the reactivated Bigtop label, Johnson recorded a vocal version of Sidney Bechet's instrumental hit of a few years earlier, "Petite Fleur", entitled "A Time to Love, A Time to Cry".
 He appeared on the British TV programme Ready Steady Go! to promote it, but neither it nor its follow-ups, a version of the jazz standard "Anytime" and then a version of "Walk On By" co-produced by Allen Toussaint, were successful, and the record company's choice of songs distanced him from his earlier audience.
 An album, also called Anytime, went unreleased as the record company again collapsed.
 The B side of "A Time To Love, A Time To Cry", titled "Unsatisfied" was adopted by the UK's Northern soul scene.

 Johnson recorded two albums in the late 1960s and early 1970s.
 The first, Sweet Southern Soul, for the Atlantic subsidiary Cotillion, was produced by the company's main R&B producer, Jerry Wexler, at Fame Studios in Muscle Shoals.
 Allen Toussaint produced the second, With You in Mind, at his New Orleans studio for Stax's Volt label, but neither proved successful.
 After moving to Orange County, California, Johnson became a nightclub entertainer.
 He sometimes performed in a latter-day version of the Ink Spots.

-A CD retrospective of his recordings with Bigtop/Big Hill Records in the 1960s was put together by the UK label Ace/Kent Records in 2010.
-It contains 'audio-restored' versions of all of his known recordings made at the time, including his work with Bacharach.
+A CD retrospective of Johnson's recordings with Bigtop/Big Hill Records in the 1960s was put together by the UK label Ace/Kent Records in 2010.
+It contains "audio-restored" versions of all of his known recordings made at the time, including his work with Bacharach.

-He died on May 1, 2019 in San Bernardino, California.
+Johnson died aged 78, on May 1, 2019, in San Bernardino, California.